The San Diego-Imperial Council recognizes that no two Scouts are exactly alike; each Scout is unique.

 below may meet the severity requirement, but every case must be considered individually.
 If members are able

 to take advantage of the flexibility already built into Scouting advancement, and participate in essentially

-the same way as typical youth, then they may not be registered beyond the age of eligibility.
+the same way as typical youth, then they must not be registered beyond the age of eligibility.

 Examples of conditions that, if severe, may be criteria for registration beyond the age of eligibility

 Blind or sight-impaired

 Traumatic Brain Injury